 A multifaceted social service organization that serves seniors has many needs–but minimal staff to execute the needed solutions.
-Karen Eber Davis Consulting provides the tools needed to organize their grant seeking and to keep the best opportunities on the ” front burner.”
+Karen Eber Davis Consulting provides the tools required to organize their grant seeking and to keep the best opportunities on the ” front burner.”
 At the same time, the firm identifies worth-the-risk new grant sources.
 The process results in impressive improvements in the organization’ s competitiveness for funds, plus a nine-fold return on their investment.
-Best of all for day-to-day sanity, when the organization pursues grant funds, it works from a base to pursue them without throwing the whole organization into chaos.
+Best of all for day-to-day sanity, when the group pursues grant funds, it works from a base to pursue them without throwing the whole organization into chaos.
 Total funds raised to date: $918,800

 Establish New Programs For Funding and Branding

 A new performing art agency’s main event takes place just six weeks per year.
-They needed to even-out their cash flow and broaden their community appeal.
+They needed to even out their cash flow and broaden their community appeal.
 They had a general idea of what might work.
 Karen Eber Davis Consulting helped them to develop a program that perfectly fits their needs to provide performing art in nursing homes and other institution settings.
 It provided more year-round income, increased year-round community recognition and over time helped them to grow their donor base.
-In a short time, the program received a national award and the organization moves from being the “new kid on the block” to providing a recognized model for innovative social service-art programming, a program that is still going strong.
+In a short time, the program received a national award, and the organization moves from being the “new kid on the block” to providing a recognized model for innovative social service-art programming, a program that is still going strong.

-People with non-profit dreams and often 501(c) (3) designations were contacting the Non-profit Resource Center Director frequently.
+People with non-profit dreams and often 501(c) (3) designations were contacting the Nonprofit Resource Center Director frequently.
 They had great passion and interesting ideas, but almost all most lacked a realistic non-profit business plan.
 Listening to each story required at least half an hour of the Director’s time.
 We helped the Director create an opportunity, using existing resources, to provide next-step-help to these individuals in a way that required a minimum amount of the Director’s time.
-The Director assigned an experienced volunteer, with an interest in helping new non-profits, to create a one-on-one monthly opportunity.
+The Director assigned an experienced volunteer, with interest in helping new non-profits, to create a one-on-one monthly opportunity.
 Now, when the Director receives appropriate calls about new non-profits, she recommends the opportunity.
 During the session, the volunteer listens, suggests next steps, offers appropriate referrals and collects data about community needs.
 Benefits: New non-profit leaders are better served, heard and connected to appropriate resources to develop next step plans.
 The volunteer followed his interests and also collects information that helps to shape future programming at the Resource Center.
 Most importantly, the Director saved significant time each week.

 Double in Less than Two Years

 To meet community need, The Food Bank of Manatee needed more food.
 Fortunately, untapped resources existed.
-They included unsold local farm produce; delayed fruit shipments with little commercial value from the nearby port, plus meat and other food nearing expiration dates from grocery stores.
+They included unsold local farm produce; delayed fruit shipments with a low commercial value from the nearby port, plus meat and other food nearing expiration dates from grocery stores.
 With transportation and community connections this food, instead of being discarded, was transformed to feed the hungry.
 We helped The Food Bank to obtain a refrigerated truck, a refrigerated van, food collection barrels and other tools to make this happen.
 Benefits: These items allowed The Food Bank to retire several worn vehicles, serve over 40 new partner agencies and double the food they distributed.
 Food gained over three years: two million pounds.

 Developing a “What’s Next” Strategy

 Clothes to Kids celebrated its sixth birthday and was growing up fast.
 In six years, the non-profit launched a successful store.
-Each week, they provided 250-300 children wardrobes to meet their mission of providing new and quality used clothing to low-income, school age children in Pinellas County Florida —free of charge.
+Each week, they provided 250-300 children wardrobes to meet their mission of providing new, and quality used clothing to low-income, school school-age in Pinellas County Florida —free of charge.
 With this success behind them, they faced a new question.
 What was next for Clothes to Kids?
 Over three months, we worked with staff and stakeholders to develop a set of possible futures.
 By the end of the board strategy session, we helped the board to determine a unique future plan, grow in their relationships to each other, and become energized by the future.
 Our work helped Clothes to Kids gain increased clarity, improve teamwork, increase peace of mind, and reduce stress.
 Value: Solid support to sustain new store.